Are the New Tokyo Disney Park Hopper Tickets Worth It?

 Child4,700 – 5,6003,800 – 4,4008,500 – 10,000

-Verdict: It’s likely to be cheaper to buy the One Day Pass and an Early Evening pass than the One-Day Park Hopper if you’re happy to enter your second park after 3 pm.
-But, if you’re happy to enter a little bit later than that, read on…
+Verdict: It’s likely to be cheaper to buy the One-Day Pass and an Early Evening pass than the One-Day Park Hopper if you’re visiting at weekends or on a public holiday.

-3. Buying a One-Day Pass and a 5 pm Evening Ticket
+3. Buying a One-Day Pass and Weeknight Ticket

 How does this compare cost-wise?